Career Technical Education

 Program Accomplishments

 The PLTW Computer Science Pathway at Antelope High School has had a number of students awarded the highly prestigious HPE Internship.
 Students are paid to work alongside programmers and learn to apply their skills to current projects for HPE.
-Also, we have had two students on Job Shadow with the City of Roseville learning all the roles of a professional in an IT Department.
-The program has strong relationships with Sacramento State University.
+Also, we have had students on Job Shadow with the City of Roseville learning all the roles of a professional in an IT Department.

 Media